Amazon EBS volume performance on Windows instances - Amazon Elastic Compute Cloud

 Use RAID 0 to maximize utilization of instance resources

 Some instance types can drive more I/O throughput than what you can provision for a single EBS volume.
 You can join multiple volumes together in a RAID 0 configuration to use the available bandwidth for these instances.
-For more information, see RAID configuration on Windows.
+For more information, see Amazon EBS and RAID configuration.

 Track performance using Amazon CloudWatch

 Amazon Web Services provides performance metrics for Amazon EBS that you can analyze and view with Amazon CloudWatch and status checks that you can use to monitor the health of your volumes.
-For more information, see Monitor the status of your volumes.
+For more information, see Monitor your Amazon EBS volumes.